H4LL/nanda-ssi-demo/README.md

 ## Core Benefits

-### 1. Autonomous, Peer-to-Peer Trust Evaluation
+### 1. Agent-Native, Credential-Gated Access Control
-Agents rely solely on credential-based verification, ensuring minimal central control.
+This system enables autonomous peer-to-peer trust evaluation: agents do not rely on centralized authorization services but instead authenticate interactions using verifiable credentials.
+Authorization becomes portable, auditable, and cryptographically secure.

-### 2. Protocol-Level Interoperability
+### 2. Seamless Interoperability via Open Protocols
-Standard schemas and DIDComm protocols foster cross-agent compatibility.
+Built on W3C-standard Verifiable Credentials and [DIDComm](https://identity.foundation/didcomm-messaging/spec/), agents across diverse platforms and programming stacks can interoperate without custom APIs or pre-shared secrets.
+This architecture fosters a plug-and-play ecosystem of composable agent services.

-### 3. Dynamic Credential Management
+### 3. Real-Time, Lifecycle-Aware Credential Management
-Agents can issue, revoke, or expire credentials to maintain real-time trust.
+Agents can issue, revoke, suspend, or update credentials dynamically, allowing trust relationships to evolve in step with business logic.
+Trust becomes an operational primitive, not a static assumption.

-### 4. Access as a Credentialized Function
+### 4. Credential-Driven Invocation of AI Agents
-Credentials can double as access tokens—ideal for rate-limited, auditable AI services.
+MCP enables the deployment and invocation of AI services entirely via text-based DIDComm messages.
+A credentialed agent can *request*, *parameterize*, and *control* an AI function (e.g., ChatOllama) over secure, private channels—without exposing raw endpoints or keys.
+This pattern allows AI workflows to be orchestrated through declarative messages, governed by trust policies.

-### 5. Secure Agent Tunnels
+### 5. Encrypted, Authenticated Channels for Agent Dialogue
-PeerDIDComm channels validate and secure attribute disclosures in real time.
+Each PeerDIDComm tunnel is a mutually authenticated, end-to-end encrypted communication stream between two agents.
+Attribute disclosures and service requests are scoped to the trust context of the connection, enabling rich, private conversations and auditable message flows between agents, AI functions, and users.

 ---